Sousastep/SousaFX-rnbo-docs/docs/setup.md

 # Setup

+1. Connect your computer, interface, mic, and monitors.

+	- On the interface, ensure that direct monitoring is disabled.

+	- While playing tuba as loudly as possible, adjust the mic's input gain so that the mic peaks safely below clipping.

-1. Pair the game controller with the computer via bluetooth or cable.
+2. Pair the game controller with the computer via bluetooth, and attach the controller to the tuba using velcro, cable ties, or rubber bands.

 	!!! note